HartisanBUAA/Camereon-Model-Tracker/README.md

   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/add%20shaders.png" width = "800" alt="add shaders" />
 </div>

-#### 7. Program interaction
+#### 8. Program interaction
-&emsp;&emsp;When the Camereon tracker starts running (through API or "*Auto Start*" is checked in the script), the CAD model of the target with initial pose, which was set in "4.
-Import CAD model", will display in front of the user's eyes.
-The user just need to move his head so that the model is roughly aligned with the real target object, then the initialization will be completed (with some delays) and tracking begins.
-Successful initialization is manifested by the red model disappearing or turning green, depending on whether "*Display Model*" is checked in the script settings.
+&emsp;&emsp;When the Camereon tracker starts running (through API or "*Auto Start*" is checked in the script),
+- **For Non-AI mode** : the CAD model of the target with initial pose, which was set in "4.
+Import CAD model", will display in front of the user's eyes.The user just need to move his head so that the model is roughly aligned with the real target object, then the initialization will be completed (with some delays) and tracking begins.
+- **For AI mode** : Manual initial pose setup is no longer required — AI will automatically detect objects and completes initialization from arbitrary viewpoints (The object must remain within the PV camera’s field of view). **It is important to note that inference on the Hololens requires 3-4 seconds per pass (potentially constrained by computing resources; using DirectML could even lead to GPU suspension).
+Consequently, it is advisable to keep the target object relatively still with respect to the Hololens during the initialization phase.**

+&emsp;&emsp;Successful initialization is manifested by the red model disappearing or turning green, depending on whether "*Display Model*" is checked in the script settings.
 <br/>

 ### Public APIs